wmsimien/customer_shopping_behavior_project/README.md

 ## 🎯 Project Overview

-This project simulates the end-to-end data analytics workflow of cleaning and transforming raw cutomer data, extract insigts on cutomer segment, loyalty, and purchase drivers.
+This project simulates the end-to-end data analytics workflow of cleaning and transforming raw customer data, extract insigts on customer segment, loyalty, and purchase drivers.
 An interactive dashborad is built highlighting key patterns and trends enabling stakeholders to make data-driven decisions.

 ## 🛠️ How to Use This Project